 The 1918 Spanish Flu In Vermont & Lessons For Preserving Our 2020 Pandemic

 Over a century ago, Vermonters — and the rest of the world — faced another historic pandemic, the 1918 influenza pandemic commonly known as the "Spanish flu."
-We talk with historians about how Vermont weathered the deadly outbreak of the flu that year, and with historical organizations about how to preserve the digital and physical artifacts of our present-day pandemic.
+We recently spoke with historians about how Vermont weathered the deadly outbreak of the flu that year, and learned how historical organizations are preserving the digital and physical artifacts of our present-day pandemic.
 Read highlights from our interview below.

 - Mark Bushnell, historian and writer who wrote about the 1918 pandemic for VTDigger